Benefits of automated time & attendance

 It is easy to understand how a good ATA system will eliminate this duplication of effort.

 Electronic Notification of Time & Attendance Tasks

 Payroll is performed on a regular basis.
 This means that employees and/or managers must review and approve time sheets on a regular basis.
-Without an automated system that allows for easy access, this can be a very tough task.
-Therefore, when the parties involved fail to do so by the payroll cut-off time, a series of even more time consuming events occurs in any organization:
+Without an automated system that allows for easy access, this can be a burdensome task.
+When the parties involved fail to do so by the payroll cut-off time, a series of even more time consuming events occurs in any organization: